It seemed like a great idea at first – selling your house and buying one that’s bigger, smaller, in another town, or closer to work.

 - Your agent’s marketing expenses.

-Avoid the Headache – Sell and Stay Instead
+Avoid the Headache – Sell & Stay Instead

-Getting out of a home sale contract can be difficult, and can leave you feeling guilty, but try not to feel too bad.
-It's common to lose your nerve at the thought of leaving your home!
+If you don’t want to sell your house anymore, getting out of a house sale contract can be difficult and can leave you feeling guilty, but try not to feel too bad.
+It’s common to lose your nerve at the thought of leaving your home!
 If you managed to get yourself out and still have your house, go ahead and pat yourself on the back.

 The process is simple.
-EasyKnock buys your home and signs a leaseback agreement with you.
-You can stay in your home as a tenant and keep paying rent until you feel ready to buy the house back or move.
+A provider buys your home and signs a leaseback agreement with you.
+With this sale leaseback solution, you can stay in your home as a tenant and keep paying rent until you feel ready to buy the house back or move.

 Get Your Equity Without Leaving Home

 There’s no place like home.
 When you’re faced with the idea of having to leave it in order to access needed equity, why wouldn’t you have second thoughts?

 How does it feel to know that you can have it both ways?
 It seems too good to be true, but it’s not!
 With a sale-leaseback solution, it is possible.